SoftUni-Internal/interactive-content/EN/01-Arrays/01-Arrays.md

 In the for-loop we use `i < numbers.length` because the array indexes are zero-based, which means that the first index of an array is 0 and the last one is `numbers[4]`.

-We are then **Accessing** array elements by index.
+We are then **accessing** array elements by index.

-As we mentioned above the first index of an array is always 0 and the last index is `array.length - 1`.
+As mentioned above, the first index of an array is always `0` and the last index is `array.length - 1`.

-In total, we have 5 elements in our array but the last element is at index 4 so we subtract `array.length - 1 = 4`, which is our last index.
+In total we have 5 elements in our array but the last element is at index 4 so we subtract `array.length - 1 = 4`, which is our last index.

 The `[]` operator refers to elements by index.

-If we try to access the element on an invalid index we get an exception.
+When accessing an element on an invalid index we get an exception.

 [/slide]